Car registration in Dubai

 - Find an insurance company in Dubai and get the car insured first.
 You can't register it without insurance documents.

-- Go to the RTA traffic department on the desert side of Sheikh Zayed Road, between the Garden Centre and Mall of the Emirates.
+- Go to the RTA traffic department on the desert side of Sheikh Zayed Road, between the Garden Centre and Mall of the Emirates (or one of the other vehicle registration centers in Dubai).
 Both buyer and seller should go at the same time.
 Bring 500 dhs for registration fees (it should be less than that).
 The seller should bring extra money to pay for any accumulated fines, even if s/he thinks they've paid them all - sometimes fines seem to get lost in the system but you can count on them being found when changing registration.

 - You'll need passport with residence visa, driving licence, insurance documents, and copies of everything.